odoo/documentation/content/developer/reference/guidelines.rst

     for element in iterable:
         values.setdefault(element, []).append(other_value)

-- As a good developper, document your code (docstring on methods, simple comments for tricky part of code)
+- As a good developer, document your code (docstring on methods, simple comments for tricky part of code)
 - In additions to these guidelines, you may also find the following link
   interesting: http://python.net/~goodger/projects/pycon/2007/idiomatic/handout.html